Understanding Senior Living Costs In 2025: What You Need To Know

 Planning for senior living can feel overwhelming, especially when you start considering the costs.
 But don’t worry, you’re not alone in this!

-There are lots of factors that impact how much you'll spend, and being informed can save you from financial stress down the road.
+There are lots of factors that impact how much you’ll spend, and being informed can save you from financial stress down the road.
+For instance, did you know the average cost of senior living varies widely depending on where you live?

 In Oklahoma, it’s one of the lowest at around $3,500 per month.
 In Oregon, the costs are mid-range, averaging about $5,200 monthly.
 Meanwhile, Washington D.C. tops the charts, with prices soaring up to $7,000 or more!